whm3/civic_readiness_and_digital_hygiene/THESTART.md

 Like most dangerous ideas, it began as a joke.

-It started on Discord — a group of friends seeing who could make the **worst possible music** using AI tools like Suno.
+It started on Discord — a group of friends battling who could make the **worst possible music** using AI tools like Suno.
 Absolute chaos.
 But somewhere between the bad lyrics, awkward timing, and overproduced harmonies, something clicked.

 The experiment accidentally hit a vein of potential: